tmerrill530/ltsp-view/README.md

 Disclaimer: I am by no means a Linux Guru.
 I know just enough to be dangerous.
 This setup worked for me, your results may vary.
 I really hope someone with more Linux knowledge than myself can improve on this.

 I needed a non-destructive and cheap way to turn old PCs or any PC into a VMWare View client.
 I also wanted all the fluff gone so that the user was just presented with the View client.
-What is the point of launching Windows, launching the View client... and logging back in to a Windows VDI session.
+What is the point of launching Windows, launching the View client... and logging back in to a Windows VDI session?

 I found these resources invaluable while muddling my way through this